smee/fds2app/README.md

 * a small webapplication that shows json representation of data nodes
 * a small webapplication that decodes EUMONIS file names (incl. query language)

+Please see the complete code documentation at *docs/uberdoc.html*.
 ## Usage

 * Install [leiningen](https://github.com/technomancy/leiningen).